levibland/stackvm/README.md

 v0.1-prerelease is the first and last version to be released, it comes with binaries for stack-vm and sasm.

 ### Installation
+Go to the releases page and download the stack-vm and sasm executables.

 To install both the stack-vm and sasm executable, use the command `sudo mv stack-vm sasm /usr/local/bin` so that you can use the executables universally.

 ### Info